SeiffAhmed22/Spartan-6-FPGA-DSP48A1-Slice/README.md

 ### 3. Testbench Usage

-- The testbench file (`DSP_block_TB1.v`) includes example test cases for DSP48A1 operations.
+- The testbench file (`DSP48A1.v`) includes example test cases for DSP48A1 operations.
 - Modify the testbench to add more test vectors for thorough verification.

 ## Design Files

-- `DSP_block.v`: Top-level Verilog module for DSP48A1 slice implementation.
+- `DSP48A1.v`: Top-level Verilog module for DSP48A1 slice implementation.
+- `ff_mux.v`: Verilog implementation of the flip-flop and the MUX in the block diagram.
+- `mux_4to1.v`: Verilog implementation of the 4x1 MUX.
-- `DSP_block_TB1.v`: Verilog testbench for simulation and verification.
+- `DSP48A1_tb.v`: Verilog testbench for simulation and verification.
-- `run_sim.do`: Script for automating the simulation process.
+- `project.do`: Script for automating the simulation process.